m-rappo/CAS_ADS/Final_project/README.md

 ## Requirements

-Python 3.14, with the packages pinned in `requirements.txt` (main stack: pandas, scikit-learn, lifelines, matplotlib).
+Python 3.14, with the packages pinned in `requirements.lock.txt` (main stack: pandas, scikit-learn, lifelines, matplotlib).
 To reproduce the environment:

 ```bash